BrizaEvantai/Old-Fashioned-HTML-Site/README.md

 Hello!
-If you want to see the live site, use the following link: https://brizaevantai.github.io/Old-Fashioned-HTML-Site/
+If you want to see how the website looks, please use the following link: https://brizaevantai.github.io/Old-Fashioned-HTML-Site/